-Figure 36 - Energy Cut Off (ECO) Button.
+Figure 34 - Energy Cut Off (ECO) Button.

 The Energy Cut Off (ECO) shuts off power to the water heater's elements if the temperature of the water in the tank gets too hot.
 If the ECO has tripped, you will have no hot water.
 A tripped ECO can usually be reset, but you should have a qualified person investigate the cause of the overheating and repair the problem.
-Do not turn the power back on until the cause of the overheating has been identified and repaired.
+Do not reconnect power to water heater until the cause of the overheating has been identified and repaired.